Shop by RoomBedroomAlarm Clocks

 Lumie BodyClocks

 Lumie makes several great all-in-one sunrise alarm clocks.
-Like the Loftie, they doesn’t require an app or phone, reducing distraction and improving sleep.
+Like the Loftie, they don’t require an app or phone, reducing distraction and improving sleep.
 They also stay completely dark at night, and use low-blue LED light that mimics sunrise and sunset.
 They have multiple sound options including white noise and FM radio.
 It’s less aesthetic and sleek than the Loftie, but doesn’t require a separate lamp, which can be nice.
 They also offer a few different price points with different features.
 Doesn’t get as bright as the Philips options (below), but because it has sound, too, may not be an issue at all for you.

 Hatch Restore 2